RecallGraph/blog.recallgraph.tech/cknyaanjq0dufg1s109toei23.md

 Extending the time-point-lookup concept described above, this query asks for an interval (or all intervals) where the object states matched the provided filter criteria.

 For example, we could use this to find the largest interval during which all objects matching a filter criteria were alive through the interval.

+# Appendix: Temporal Traversals and Analysis
+All the query classes described above pertain to individual document states, and hence are largely agnostic to the database's underlying model (KV/Document/Relational/Graph).

+In the context of graph traversals specifically, there are a number of additional temporal query types that can be defined, specifically pertaining to traversing temporal graphs or networks.
+This is a large field of study with research on the state-of-art still ongoing, esp. on temporal network analysis.

+Many definitions are still being drafted and revised, but a few patterns seem to have emerged already.
+These are briefly explored in the following Wikipedia article - https://en.wikipedia.org/wiki/Temporal_network.